If you live somewhere in North America, you’re now approaching your two-month anniversary of being in lockdown.

 And depending on where you live, the dominant narrative is likely to be increasingly focused on how and when things might start returning to the way they once were, and/or what the legacies of this moment in history might be.

-Colleges and Universities are among those institutions most seized with these issues.
-It was relatively late in the semester when the crisis hit, and most schools were able to salvage their academic years by pivoting to online and remote learning approaches – in some cases, by implementing the pass/fail grading system.
+Colleges and universities are among those institutions most seized with these issues.
+It was relatively late in the semester when the pandemic hit, and most schools were able to salvage their academic years by pivoting to online and remote learning approaches – in some cases, by implementing the pass/fail grading system.

-And while school administrators should be applauded for how quickly and seamlessly they were able to switch gears, these leaders are also aware that the measures enacted in early March were interim solutions born out of immediate necessity with virtually no lead time.
+And while school administrators should be applauded for how quickly and seamlessly they were able to switch gears, these leaders are also aware that the measures enacted in early March 2020 were interim solutions borne out of immediate necessity with virtually no lead time.

 Going forward, strategies will need to be drawn up to lay out how organizations charged with higher education delivery mandates will adapt proactively in the coming weeks and months to what will be continuously evolving circumstances and protocols.

-The following five areas of focus are where we expect some post-secondary brand managers will land during this transition.
+The following five areas of focus are where we expect some post-secondary brand managers will land during this time.

-1. Higher education institutions should prepare for fewer people on campus.
+1. Higher ed institutions will have fewer people on campus.